Skip to content

 The command definition requires:

-• process: A closure that receives the call frame and can return a pipeline of results
+• run: A closure that receives the call frame and can return a pipeline of results

 Each value in the closure’s output pipeline becomes a .recv event automatically.